quil-lang/quilc/README.md

 ## `CL-QUIL`

-`CL-QUIL` is the library that implements lexing, parsing, and compiling of Quil code.
+`CL-QUIL` is the library that implements parsing and compiling of Quil code.
 The code can be found under `./src/`.

 ### Usage

-Follow the instructions in QVM's [docs/lisp-setup.md](https://github.com/rigetti/qvm/blob/master/doc/lisp-setup.md) to satisfy the dependencies required to load the `CL-QUIL` library.
+Follow the instructions in QVM's [docs/lisp-setup.md](doc/lisp-setup.md) to satisfy the dependencies required to load the `CL-QUIL` library.
 Afterwhich, the library can be loaded